-Bronze+ Domestic Installer & PAT Course Package
+Bronze+ Domestic Electrician & PAT Course Package

-Our Bronze+ course covers the foundation knowledge required to become a domestic installer plus 2 days training on PAT testing.
+Our Bronze+ course covers the foundation knowledge required to become a domestic electrician plus 2 days training on PAT testing.
 This 20 day course usually runs 4 weeks in a row, however you can split the dates up should you wish and there is often a gap between the 18th edition course and the PAT testing course at the end.
 Ask any electrician and they will tell you that PAT testing is a great added skill and an excellent way to generate extra revenue along side the domestic work.
 So it makes sense for us to offer two of our most popular courses together in one simple package and with a great saving in price.
 More reasons to train with us:

 - Covers domestic installation and PAT testing